nwgat/NinjaLights/README.md

 # NinjaLights
-Dim all lights when a movie is playing in Kodi work in progress, still need to code the code part
+Dim all lights when a movie is playing in Kodi work in progress, still need to code the kodi client part

 ## Features
 * Dim all lights